-Great Day Hikes on the MST, The Falls Lake Trail: Rolling View State Recreation Area to Little Lick Creek
+Great Day Hike #22: The Falls Lake Trail; Rolling View State Recreation Area to Little Lick Creek

 We are sharing tales from the MST as hikers are pursuing the 40 Hike Challenge.